 - Automatic CPU & power optimization (temporary and persistent)

-NOTE: currently auto-cpufreq works for Intel CPUs only.
+currently auto-cpufreq works with Intel CPUs only.
 AMD support is being worked on.
+The recently released update, v1.2, brings AMD support.

 NOTE: There are no conflicts with TLP. auto-cpufreq works alongside TLP.
 However, from experience, there are no real benfits in running both TLP and auto-cpu freq.
 Unless you have a Thinkpad laptop and you want to set the stop charging threshold via TLP-UI.